-Best National Park for views: Khao Sam Roi Yot National Park
+Best National Park for viewpoints Thailand: Khao Sam Roi Yot National Park

 Found about 3-4 hours South of Bangkok in Prachuap Kiri Khan province, this stunning national park is home to 300 birds and the amazing Khao Sam Roi Yot mountains, meaning 300 peaks.
-For me, it is one of the best national parks in Thailand because it is a lesser known area and therefore not crowded and I didn’t see any other tourists on the hike and only a handful inside the huge Praya Nakhon cave.
+For me, it is one of the best national parks in Thailand because it is a lesser known area and therefore not crowded and you will see very few tourists here.
 It’s an excellent place to rent a motorcycle for the first time in Thailand as the area is flat, quiet and it won’t be so easy to get around unless you have your own transport.
-I stayed at the small, cute and fairly cheap Namaste Resort, the owner June was very helpful with renting motorbikes and booking onward travel.
-There are quite a few different activities to do in this national park, from hiking to view points, visiting deserted beaches, to going to see the secret cave which was a definite highlight for me.
+Stay at the small, cute and fairly cheap Namaste Resort, the owner June was very helpful with renting motorbikes and booking onward travel.
+There are quite a few different activities to do in this national park, from hiking to Thailand viewpoints, visiting deserted beaches, to going to see the secret shrine cave which is a highlight.

-Best National Park in undiscovered Thailand: Khao Sam Roi Yot
+Best National Park in Thailand for Caves : Khao Sam Roi Yot

 Praya Nakhon cave is one of the most famous areas inside the national park.
 Inside it has a small but striking blue shrine (which looks like a temple) inside an enormous cave.
 The hole in the roof of the cave allows the light to filter down where trees and plants are now growing.
 To get here you can hike about 30 minutes to the beach, and then another 30 minutes after that or take a boat around to the beach if you want to limit your hiking time.
 The views from the hike are definitely worth it as it goes all the way round the coastline, as you can see from the photo above.
-I think this is one of Thailand’s hidden gems and if you have time to spare I definitely recommend visiting this national park.
+This is one of Thailand’s hidden gems and definitely worth a visit.